2019 NFL Draft: An early introduction to the potential top DL in next year's draft

 Let's peek ahead at the possible headliners in the 2019 draft class of defensive linemen

-With the ultra-hyped quarterback prospects from the 2018 draft set for minicamps with their new NFL teams, it's time to look ahead to next year's crop of signal-callers.
+The marquee position group moves from quarterback in 2018 to the defensive line in next year's NFL Draft, as Nick Bosa, Ed Oliver, Rashan Gary, and Dexter Lawrence headline the best class of defensive tackles and edge-rushers in quite some time.

-It's a group that won't garner nearly as much hype as the Baker Mayfield, Sam Darnold, Josh Allen, Josh Rosen, Lamar Jackson and Mason Rudolph crew, but there certainly will be teams in the quarterback market early in the 2019 draft.
+But it's not solely about those super-hyped recruits who've lived up to the billing thus far in their collegiate careers.

-Here's an early introduction to the potential top passers in the 2019 NFL Draft.
+Here's an early introduction to the potential top defensive line prospects in the 2019 NFL Draft.

 Nick Bosa, EDGE, Ohio State